u-boot/u-boot/tools/binman/binman.rst

 Binman is intended to replace the last step.
 The U-Boot build system builds u-boot.bin and sunxi-spl.bin.
-Binman can then take over creation of sunxi-spl.bin (by calling mksunxiboot, or hopefully one day mkimage).
+Binman can then take over creation of sunxi-spl.bin by calling mksunxiboot or mkimage.
 In any case, it would then create the image from the component parts.

 This simplifies the U-Boot Makefile somewhat, since various pieces of logic can be replaced by a call to binman.